Swarchal/phenoScreen/README.md

 	- `b_score`: A correction of plate and spatial effects by a two-way median polish to account for row and column variability.

+	- `b_score_scan`: correction of plate and spatial effects by a two-way median polish, applied to each feature in a dataset.

 	- `hit_map`: plots a platemap, colours indicate 'hits' if they exceed a specified threshold of standard deviation from the plate mean.